Usage

 .

 Note that here, exogenous is not meant that it is exogenous to the modeled system.
-Instead, exogenous is meant in the sense that they are not connecting to this library, but instead leading to another julia package where they can be used with.
+Instead, exogenous is meant in the sense that they are connecting not to systems in library, but instead leading to other julia packages, such as the Modeling Toolkit Standard Library.
+This is for including functionality from other packages.

 For example, the Sensor